pcookj1/chatroom/README.md

 The chat page has a window to display incoming user messages, which are uniquely colored and labeled by the user who sent it.
 It also has a user list where the user font colors match their message colors.

-Consists of a ChatRoom class which handles the GUI, and a Client class which handles communication with the server and sends appropriate signals to the GUI to update the display.
+Consists of a chat room window for the GUI, and a Client class which handles communication with the server and sends appropriate signals to the GUI to update the display.